Guevaru/Replit-projects/README.md

 # Replit-projects
-Bunch of project done with replit
+A bunch of Python intermediate projects done with replit